cosmic-api/teleport/python/docs/source/notes.rst

     >>> (1.1).hex()
     '0x1.199999999999ap+0'

-However, floats were designed for *inexact* arithmetic, in which case the Decimal type with its arbitrary precision is more than enough.
+However, floats were designed for *inexact* arithmetic, for which purpose the Decimal type with its arbitrary precision is perfectly adequate.
 An exact float representation is conceivably useful, but only for low-level hacks, which are outside of the scope of this project.

 Accounting Software
 """""""""""""""""""